gelisondo/ansible-backuppc/README.md

 - `backuppc_server_name`: fqdn of the backup server
 - `backuppc_ssh_key_bits`: set length of ssh key pair (optional, default 2048 by Ansible)
 - `backuppc_fetch_ssh_key`: copy backkupc ssh key from server (boolean)
-- `backuppc_local_fetch_dir`: local dir where you fetch backuppc SSH public key
+- `backuppc_server_home`: local home dir of backuppc user (should be `/var/lib/backuppc`)
+- `backuppc_home_link`: if defined then `backuppc_server_home` is a symbolic link to this folder

 - `backuppc_language`: web interface language
 - `backuppc_Date_Format`: date format of the web interface
-- `backuppc_mysql_user`: user from mysql
-- `backuppc_group`: group of the inventory that contains the backuppc
-- `backup_group`: inventory group that contains the containers to be backed

 ### Client vars

-Each client configuration override global configuration.
+Each client configuration overrides global configuration.

+See [README of backuppc-client role](https://github.com/UdelaRInterior/ansible-backuppc-client/blob/master/README.md) for detailed client variables.

 - `users_backuppc`: Users with access to the backuppc web interface
 - `state`: (O) absent or present (default)